shanmon110/lz/_pages/about.md

 I have received my master's degree in Xinjiang Key Laboratory of Multilingual Information Technology at Xinjiang University.
 My supervisor is [Prof. Wushour Silamu](http://it.xju.edu.cn/info/1142/1361.htm), the Academician of the Chinese Academy of Engineering.
 My research interests are Natural Language Processing(NLP) and multilingual public opinion analysis, especially in Uyghur.
 I have been exploring some works related to Uyghur NLP since September 2018.
 I am working on NLP between Low-Resource minority Languages (LRLs) and Morphologically Rich minority Languages (MRLs).
 I was working on identifying sensitive and harmful information in social media posts made in low-resource languages (e.g., Uyghur).

 Moreover, I am keen on addressing some Audio-Visual problems by exploiting Machine Learning and Deep Learning approaches.
-I spend most of my time on Audio-Visual tasks, mainly on some interesting and meaningful problems for multimodal speaker diarization.
+I spend most of my time on Audio-Visual tasks, mainly on interesting and meaningful problems for multimodal speaker diarization.

 **You are more than what you have become!**

 News
 ======

+08/12/2023 I gave a talk on "Maximal Speaker Separability via Robust Speaker Representation Learning", National Conference on Man-Machine Speech Communication, NCMMSC2023, Soochow, China, Dec 2023

+03/12/2023 I gave a talk on "Maximal Speaker Separability via Contrastive Learning with Angular Margin and Class-Aware Attention for Hard Samples", The International Doctoral Forum 2023, Hong Kong SAR, Dec 2023

 15/05/2023 [Paper Sharing Session](https://www.bilibili.com/video/BV1y8411S7Qg/?spm_id_from=333.999.0.0&vd_source=72429a47df312126433e0bb950f77049) I gave a talk on "Discriminative Speaker Representation via Contrastive Learning with Class-Aware Attention in Angular Space" at the paper presentation session of ICASSP 2023.

 11/09/2022 [Speaker of Participant Talk] I delivered an oral report about Speaker Representation Learning via Contrastive Loss with Maximal Speaker Separability in APSIPA ASC 2022.